 Honors and Scholars Programs

 To be considered, we strongly recommend that you meet our November 1 early action deadline.
 On the application, indicate interest in the University Honors Program or Ohio State Scholars Program and respond to the H&S essay prompt.
-You must apply for Honors if you wish to be considered for the Eminence Fellows Program and Scholarship.
+If you wish to apply for the Eminence Fellows Program and Scholarship, you must indicate interest in the University Honors Program and complete the Eminence Application.

 Morrill Scholarship Program